cgeo/cgeo.github.io/development.md

 We are also looking for people willing to help writing a users manual for c:geo.
 Just contact us via GitHub if you are interested.

+## Beta Testing

+You can also help us by becoming a beta tester for the release candidate versions of c:geo.

+Becoming beta tester is just one click away: [c:geo Google Play Beta Testing](https://play.google.com/apps/testing/cgeo.geocaching)

+After you enabled the beta testing mode you will receive beta versions (release candidates of c:geo) via Google Play update on the same way you receive the normal c:geo updates (it might take a few hours after enabling the beta testing mode).
+Additionally you can send us your feedback and problem reports via a dedicated Google Play feedback form.

+Please be aware that beta releases might be unstable or not all functions are working as expected.
+However before we bring a version into beta testing we do our very best to make sure, that all basic functions are working properly.
+You will not receive any possibly instable alpha versions or nightly builds (see next chapter) via this beta channel.

+If you wish to discontinue beta testing just use the link above and deselect the beta testing mode.
+Afterwards you might need to unstinall the beta version from your device and reinstall the normal version from Google Play.

 ## Nightly Builds

 You can use our nightly builds to test new features of upcoming versions.
 They are **not for normal usage**, as they contain code that is not well tested yet.
 Only install these versions if you know what you're doing.